mattstyles/raid/packages/navigator/readme.md

 )
 ```

-Navigator aims to be easy to get set up and running, we just need one more step which is to implement the routes and render the app.
+Navigator aims to be (relatively) easy to get set up and running, we need one more step which is to implement the routes and render the app.

 ```js
 import { render } from 'react-dom'